 Here you can find general information about pensions in the UK in addition to University specific schemes and support.

 The state pension is a regular payment people can claim from the government when they reach state pension age.
-The amount you will receive depend on your National Insurance record.
+The amount you will receive depends on your National Insurance record.
 To be eligible for a state pension you will usually have needed to pay ten years’ worth of National Insurance contributions.

 As a member of our staff you have access to excellent pension benefits.
 Which pension scheme you’re eligible to join will depend on your type of contract of employment.